10-OASIS-01/minrl/README.md

 - **Comprehensive Tests**: 100% test coverage with pytest
 - **Educational Focus**: Well-documented code with step-by-step examples

+**Note:** Monte Carlo methods perform poorly in GridWorld environments with sparse rewards, negative step costs, and mixed terminal states.
+This is because Monte Carlo methods require longer episodes to explore and learn, while algorithms like Q-learning can learn more effectively from individual transitions and are less affected by these challenges.

 ## 📁 Project Structure

 ```